swiftlang/swift/docs/HowToGuides/FAQ.md

 provides a comprehensive overview of `rebase`.

 > [!WARNING]
-We suggest considering to `rebase` only those commits that haven't been pushed to a public branch.
+We suggest considering to `rebase` only those commits that are not part of the base repository.
 Rebasing existing commits would block merging because we don't allow force pushes to the repository.
-If you need to tidy up commits that have already been pushed, it's generally better to use `git revert` for the sake of avoid causing confusion for other developers.
+If you need to tidy up commits that have already been merged into the base repository, it's generally better to use `git revert` for the sake of avoid causing confusion for other developers.